aurelia/new/README.md

 This will cause `npx` to download the `makes` tool, along with the `aurelia` scaffold from this repo, which it will use to guide you through creating your project.

+## CSS Preprocessors

+The Aurelia CLI scaffolding defaults to plain CSS.
+If you want to use CSS preprocessors like SCSS/Sass, Less, or others, you'll need to configure them in your chosen bundler.
+Refer to your bundler's documentation for specific configuration details on setting up preprocessors.

 ## Development

 There are some tests for this skeleton, setup in package.json. (totally not required by makes)